0xPARC/0xparc-intro-book/retreat-notes.typ

 So this gives a way to provide a construction of a good vector $w$ of half the length (in the new basis) given a good vector $v$.

-This suggests the following protocol: Peggy, who knows the $a_i$'s, computes
+This suggests the following protocol: Penny, who knows the $a_i$'s, computes
 $w_L := a_2 g_1 + b_1 h_2 + a_2 b_1 u$ and $w_R := a_1 g_2 + b_2 h_1 + a_1 b_2 u$,
 and sends those values to Victor (this doesn't depend on $x$).
 Then Victor picks a random value of $x$ and defines
 $ w(x) = v + x dot w_L + x^(-1) dot w_R. $
-Assume Peggy is truthful and $v$ was indeed good with respect to the original 5-element basis for $n=2$, the resulting $w(x)$ is good with respect to the smaller $3$-element basis for $n=1$.
+Assume Penny is truthful and $v$ was indeed good with respect to the original 5-element basis for $n=2$, the resulting $w(x)$ is good with respect to the smaller $3$-element basis for $n=1$.